rog-golang-buddies/golang-template-repository/docs/quickstart.md

 Provides the CI setup and local development instructions to optimally use this repository.

 > 🚀 Instructions are distilled to get you started with the least amount of effort.
-Highly recommend reading background information for context in the provided links.
+Highly recommend reading background information for context in the provided links and further information.

 ### Install developer tools